saurabh1907/2d-rpg-game-cpp/README.md

 Test Procedure	:	Add scripts of interaction in the objects that we want to interact with each other.
 Run scene.
 Expected Result	:	Objects are interacting.
 Actual Result	:	Run time exception
 Comment	  :	        Need to add checking in the scripts for the objects that have a particular script.
-Conditional Test	:	Run scene.
+Conditional Test:	Run scene.
 Expected Result	:	Interaction is ok now.
 Actual Result	:	Interaction is ok now.
 Accuracy	:	Perfectly accurate.